Irving Institute Announces New Pilot Awards to Fund COVID-19 Research

 May 26, 2020

-The Irving Institute Translational Therapeutics (TRx) Accelerator, the Herbert Irving Comprehensive Cancer Center (HICCC) Accelerating Cancer Therapeutics (ACT) and Biomedical Engineering’s BiomedX launched a special pilot program to support projects focused on translating a therapeutic for treatment of COVID-19 toward commercialization.
+The Irving Institute Translational Therapeutics (TRx) Accelerator, the Herbert Irving Comprehensive Cancer Center (HICCC) Accelerating Cancer Therapeutics (ACT) and Biomedical Engineering’s BiomedX(link is external and opens in a new window) launched a special pilot program to support projects focused on translating a therapeutic for treatment of COVID-19 toward commercialization.
 The 2020 TRx COVID-19 pilot awardees are:

 Development of Cidofiovir Prodrugs as Potential Orally Available Medication for COVID-19